keystonejs/keystone/.changeset/silver-bottles-drum.md

 });
 ```

-For more details on the API of array fields, see the docs.

 There are also some smaller improvements:

 - All preview props now have an `onChange` function so that you can update more than one field in a component at a time